Andrew Benintendi Player Props: White Sox vs. Yankees

 Andrew Benintendi At The Plate

-- Benintendi will look to extend his four-game hitting streak.
-He's batting .333 over the course of his last outings.

-- In 80.0% of his 55 games this season, Benintendi has picked up at least one hit.
-He's also had 14 multi-hit games.
+- Benintendi has picked up a hit in 44 of 56 games this season, with multiple hits 14 times.

-- In 55 games played this year, he has not hit a home run.
+- In 56 games played this season, he has not hit a long ball.

-- Benintendi has driven in a run in 12 games this season (21.8%), including two games with multiple runs batted in.
+- In 12 games this season (21.4%), Benintendi has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 25 of 55 games this season, and more than once 3 times.
+- He has scored in 25 games this season, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.